bagder/http3-explained/en/h3-altsvc.md

 operations over to that instead of the initial connection.

-If the initial connection uses HTTP/2 or even HTTP/1, the server can respond and tell the client that it can connect back and try QUIC.
-It could be to the same host or to another that knows how to serve that origin.
-The information given in such an Alt-svc response has a expiry timer so clients will cache information that for a period to make subsequent connections and requests go directly to the alternative using the suggested protocol.
+If the initial connection uses HTTP/2 or even HTTP/1, the server can respond and tell the client that it can connect back and try HTTP/3.
+It could be to the same host or to another one that knows how to serve that origin.
+The information given in such an Alt-svc response has an expiry timer making clients will information that for a period of time so that subsequent connections and requests can go directly to the alternative host using the suggested alternative protocol.